+Attendance is a critical component of being a professional and vital to academic success and the acquisition of good work habits.
+Due to the school's fast-paced learning environment, every hour of attendance is crucial to a student's education.
+The attendance policy is designed to strongly reinforce the importance of being present every day.
 Attendance records are kept daily and account for 25% of the student's grade.
 Attendance during the first week of class is essential and required.
 In very rare instances, exceptions to this rule may be allowed.